architectural design process step by step to Your Dream home

 “We commissioned Bridget to design a home for us.
 She first visited the site and sat with us to get an understanding of exactly what was important to us.
 In designing a house that would specifically suit US.”
 Brian, Cheltenham Home

-Brian and Julie felt that their home in Cheltenham exactly suited them.
+Brian and Julie felt that the home we designed for them in Cheltenham exactly suited them.
 Their home is a unique and original sustainable home.
-In short, their home allows them to live a sustainable lifestyle that is so important for them.
+In short, their home allows them to live a sustainable lifestyle that is important for them.

 Benefits of an architect designed home

 There are many benefits to having an architect designed a sustainable home.
 Our sustainable homes are smart in design for efficient energy & water usage.